Exprimer Because your experiences

 The registration period to join the cohort of participants has ended.
 A big thank you to everyone taking part in this longitudinal research project!

-• Licensed practical nurses who are OIIAQ members (including CEPIAs)
+• Licensed practical nurses who are OIIAQ members (including CEPIAs) OR

 • Fall 2024